syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform/Essential-Studio-Installer-for-Individual-Platform.md

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img6.png)

-    > Note: You can also browse and choose a location by clicking Browse.
+    N> You can also browse and choose a location by clicking Browse.
 When you have already installed any other platform setup, it does not allow you to change the install path again.

 6. To install it in the displayed default location, click Install.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img8.png)

-    > Note: The Completed screen is displayed once the selected package is installed.
+    N> The Completed screen is displayed once the selected package is installed.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img10.png)